Jaime González Airport

 Jaime González Airport (Aeropuerto Internacional Jaime González) (IATA: CFG, ICAO: MUCF) is an international airport that serves Cienfuegos, a city on the southern coast of Cuba, and capital of the province of Cienfuegos.

 Facilities

 The airport is at an elevation of 31 m above mean sea level; it has one runway designated 02/20 with an asphalt surface measuring 2400 × 45 m.

 Airlines and destinations

-There are currently no scheduled flights, due to the suspension of all flights operated by Sunwing Airlines during the COVID-19 pandemic.

 Cienfuegos Air Base

 The airport is an inactive Cuban Revolutionary Armed Forces air base: